 As I’ve stated previously, one key trait of successful product managers is their ability to answer “why” to the many questions they must field from stakeholders throughout their organizations.
 One of the most effective ways to answer why is with evidence.
 It’s much more compelling than your opinion — or anyone else’s.

-If you have real-world user data, customer feedback, and metrics on your product then you already have an excellent source of business intelligence to inform how best to build your product roadmap.
-Let your own analytics help guide your decisions.
+If you have real-world user data, customer feedback, and metrics on your product, then you already have an excellent source of business intelligence to inform how best to build your product roadmap.
+So let your analytics help guide your decisions.